ChrstphrHll/npc_gen/students/Celaeno Amkissra.md

 year: 8
 guild: Jettenia
 partyID: 80
+tags:
+- Half-Orc
+- Artificer
+- Assault
+- 8th
+- Jettenia
 ---
 # Celaeno Amkissra
 ---
 ### Description
 - 8th year Half-Orc Artificer in Jettenia
-- curly red hair that's done up in a top knot, Blue eyes, and Pale Gray skin
+- curly red hair that's done up in a top knot, Brown eyes, and Pale Gray skin
 - Is Persuasive and Timid, and has Finesse as their ideal

 ### Organizations